Home Page

 Latest News

-• Stirling Council's Community Development News (CDNews) Bulletin for March is available from the Community Development news bulletins page on their website.
+Stirling Council's Community Development News (CDNews) Bulletin for December is available from the Community Development news bulletins page on their website.
+This issue includes: Community Halls event; Start Up Stirling Christmas Appeal; 16 Days of Action; Loans and Social Investment; Growing Help; Funding, CAB winter news; Social Enterprise and more .

 They're looking to ensure vulnerable customers are added or updating their detail on the Priority Services Register.
 Once added this will ensure that during a power cut that they can tailor the support needed during this period and pro-actively keep customers up to date where possible.
 We have a leaflet on who is applicable to be on the register.
 The register applies to households and not the individual, so they can take details for anyone in the residence all under one name (the person filling out the form).